jrwrigh/jameswright.xyz_source/content/authors/admin/_index.md

 ---

 I'm a PhD student studying aerospace engineering at the University of Colorado Boulder.
-My research is in simulating fluid flows, known as computational fluid dynamics (CFD).
-Specifically, I research improving hybrid turbulence models.
+My research interests are in computational fluid dynamics, hybrid turbulence models, and vehicle aerodynamics.

-I'm also interesetd in motorsports, vehicle aerodynamics, and disc golf.
+I'm also interested in motorsports and disc golf.